harmochiky/harmochiky/README.md

 Senior Full stack developer
 -----------------------------------------------------

 I am a passionate software engineer with experience in eCommerce, finance, and social media systems.
-With a passion that began when I was 14, I've been writing code since and have been professionally developing since 2019.
+With a passion that began at a very young age, I've been writing code and have been professionally for 5+ years, and been writing code for 9 years.
 I specialize in building complex systems and enjoy collaborating with teams to exceed client expectations.
 My focus is on continuous learning to stay up-to-date with the latest trends and technologies in the industry.
 Let's connect and work together on exciting projects!

 * 🌍  I'm based in South Africa
 * 🖥️  See my portfolio at [this website](http://harmony.github.io)